 “In a rapidly globalizing world cultural differences are confronting us daily.
 Not only have these cultural differences exposed a cultural bias in our daily lives, but they have also exposed the significant role culture plays in our approach to the Bible.
 The Honor-Shame Paraphrase provides a great resource that helps people understand how the Bible would have been understood in the Ancient Near East.
 I am both thankful and excited to recommend a resource that will help us understand the Bible.”

 “This lively and engaging paraphrase of Esther, like all the biblical paraphrases in this series, seeks to illuminate and express key implicit cultural assumptions shaping biblical discourse.”

 —Dr. John H. Elliott, Professor Emeritus, University of San Francisco, author of 1 Peter, Anchor Bible Commentary

-Jayson Georges is the author of the Honor-Shame Paraphrase series, which is published by Timē Press.
-Forthcoming titles include: James, Malachi, Ruth, Obadiah, 2 Peter, Romans, The Parables of Jesus, The Life of David, and more.
+Jayson Georges is the editor and principal author of the Honor-Shame Paraphrase series, which is published by Timē Press.
+Forthcoming titles include: Malachi, Ruth, Obadiah, 2 Peter, Romans, The Parables of Jesus, The Life of David, and more.